xbeat/Machine-Learning/README.md

 KMeans is a popular unsupervised machine learning algorithm used for clustering data points into distinct groups.
 It aims to partition n observations into k clusters, where each observation belongs to the cluster with the nearest mean.
 In this presentation, we'll explore two important techniques for evaluating KMeans clustering: the Elbow Curve and Silhouette Analysis.

+## Comparing Linear and Quantile Regression in Python

+Introduction to Linear and Quantile Regression

+Linear regression and quantile regression are two powerful statistical techniques used for modeling relationships between variables.
+While linear regression focuses on estimating the conditional mean of the dependent variable, quantile regression provides a more comprehensive view by estimating various quantiles of the conditional distribution.
+This presentation will explore both methods, their implementation in Python, and their practical applications.

 ## Building a RMSprop Optimizer from Scratch in Python

 Introduction to RMSprop Optimizer